https%3A%2F%2Fmedia.mrfixitstips.co.uk%2Fmain%2F2026%2F05%2FWorld Cup group guide

 Current FIFA ranking: 23

-Ecuador had a historic qualifying campaign, finishing second behind Argentina and ahead of typical favorites like Brazil, Colombia, and Uruguay.
-While their attack lacks a certain sharpness, Ecuador impressed with their defensive play, conceding only five goals in 18 matches.
+Ecuador enjoyed a historic qualifying campaign, finishing second behind Argentina and ahead of traditional South American powers such as Brazil, Colombia and Uruguay.
+While their attack occasionally lacks cutting edge, their defensive structure has consistently been among the strongest in South America.

 Manager and tactics